Markovictory/blog.markovictory.github.io/_posts/2020-06-22-new-horizons.markdown

 ---
 I am incredibly excited to announce that I will be joining the amazing team behind the creation of **Flesh and Blood**, the game that we have all quickly fallen in love with, at **Legend Story Studios**!!!

 I will be operating under the role of **Business Development Manager** with the primary duty of bringing **Flesh and Blood** into as many countries and territories possible.
-This is seriously a **dream come true** and I’m very honoured to have the opportunity to spread the joy that is **Flesh and Blood** to the wider reaches of the world.
+This seriously is a **dream come true** and I’m very honoured to have the opportunity to spread the joy that is **Flesh and Blood** to the wider reaches of the world.

-Going forward, I will be **relinquishing any claim or opportunity** to compete in further high-level events such as **The Calling series, Nationals, and the World Championship, etc**.
-Reaching the **number one rank** in the first season of organised play has been an amazing journey that I will always remember fondly. **Great** people, places, stories, and games.
-Thank you, **everyone**, who contributed to these events.
+Going forward, I will be relinquishing any claim or opportunity to compete in further high-level events such as **The Calling series, Nationals, and the World Championship, etc**.
+Reaching the **number one rank** in the first season of organised play has been an amazing journey that I will always remember fondly. **Great people, places, stories, and games.** Thank you, everyone, who contributed to these events.

 I truly believe that we are all witnesses and apart of the beginning of something that is **special** and that is here for the **long haul**.